Emergency room physicians are working on figuring out what is best to offer back pain

 ibuprofen does not seem to up

-function or pain any more than placebo plus ibuprofen within a week
+function or pain any more than placebo plus ibuprofen by 1 week

 after an ED visit for acute low back pain.
 (6,7) Mixing